 I haven´t heard before about kinaesthetic language learning.
 It was interesting to hear and try it.
-I think it works with small children and those who are focused to the issues that are meant to be learnt.
+I think it works with small children and those who are focus to the issues that are mean to be learn.

 Still.
 What if there is a student or a child, who is not comfortable with him- or herself?
 How to work with this kind of student?
 He/she may remember only that part of teaching where they have to do something that is not feeling good or right.
-They do not learn if they are too focused on their feelings and stressful situation.
-Do they have to take part to the activity session or can they watch it first if they want?
+They do not learn if they are too focus on their feelings and stressful situation.
+Do they have to take part to the activity session?
+Alternatively, can they watch it first if they want?

 For me, it was difficult to learn the new language because I was too focus to the ball or movements.
 That is because I try too much to do everything correctly and learning new language is hard to me.
 So I just tried to stay on my feet 🙂 and tried not to be too competitive (because there was this ball 😀 ).